 Preparation for a Breast Reduction

-Please review our detailed instructions on breast reduction using the link below:
+Please review our detailed instructions on reduction mammaplasty using the link below:

 Scheduling a mammogram prior to your breast reduction

-A mammogram may be performed before and after surgery to identify any changes to breast tissue.
-The American College of Radiology and the Society of Breast Imaging recommend that women should start mammogram screening at the age of 40, earlier screenings are done if there is a family history of breast cancer.
+The patient may need a mammogram before and after surgery to identify any changes to breast tissue.
+The American College of Radiology and the Society of Breast Imaging recommend that women should start mammogram screening at the age of 40; earlier screenings are done if there is a family history of breast cancer.

 Recovery after a Breast Reduction

-Women should expect the recovery from a breast reduction to take from one to two weeks.
-Most people are ready to return to work in five to seven days, sometimes less.
-Exercise, heavy lifting, and strenuous activities need to be postponed for six to eight weeks to allow the breasts to properly heal.
+Women should expect the recovery period from a reduction mammaplasty to take from one to two weeks.
+Most people are ready to return to work in five to seven days, sometimes even less.
+They will need to postpone exercise, heavy lifting, and strenuous activities for six to eight weeks to allow the breasts to properly heal.

 There will be some mild to moderate discomfort following a reduction mammoplasty, but this will resolve over the first several days.
-Dr. Anderson will take care of the discomfort by prescribing needed medications during this time period.
-A specialized, surgical bra will need to be worn for several weeks.
+Our breast and body plastic surgeon specialist will take care of the discomfort by prescribing needed medications during this time period.
+Patients will need to use a specialized surgical bra for several weeks.

-A scar will result along the incision lines from the breast reduction procedure around the areola, down the mid-breast, and along the breast crease.
+A scar will result along the incision lines from the reduction mammaplasty procedure around the areola, down the mid-breast, and along the breast crease.
 Over time, the scar may fade somewhat, although it will remain visible.
-Most patients are so pleased with their reduction mammoplasty results that they are not unhappy with the scarring, which can be concealed under clothing.
-The breast reduction is known to have one of the highest patient satisfaction rating of all cosmetic procedures.
+Most breast reduction patients are so pleased with their reduction mammoplasty results that they are not unhappy with the scarring, which can be concealed under clothing.
+Reduction mammaplasty is known to have one of the highest patient satisfaction ratings of all cosmetic procedures.

-Your final breast size can take anywhere from 6 months to 1 year to fully form depending on the extent of your surgery and natural healing rate.
-Swelling of the breasts can last for months, making it important to follow Dr. Anderson’s post-operative care instructions to help your recovery process run smoothly and provide the best results as soon as possible.
+Your final breast size can take anywhere from six months to one year to fully form depending on the extent of your surgery and the natural healing process.
+Swelling of the breasts can last for months, making it important to follow our body plastic surgeon’s post-operative instructions to help your recovery time run smoothly and provide the best results as soon as possible.

 Management of your scar after breast reduction